Hakeem-dba/oracle-performance-tuning/05-concurrency/01-concurrency-locks-blocking.md

 - hot rows limit scalability and increase contention
 - killing sessions should be a last resort
 - long-term solutions focus on design, scheduling, and workload separation

+## Reducing Blocking Safely

+The correct solution to blocking problems depends on identifying the root cause rather than reacting to symptoms.

+Common safe approaches include:
+- keeping transactions short
+- committing at appropriate points
+- adding indexes on foreign key columns
+- breaking large updates into smaller batches
+- avoiding frequent updates to hot rows
+- separating batch workloads from peak OLTP hours

+Killing sessions should be considered a last resort, as it can trigger large rollbacks and cause application errors.

+---

+## Summary

+- concurrency becomes a performance issue when sessions wait on each other
+- locks protect data consistency but can cause blocking if held too long
+- blocking is commonly caused by long transactions, large updates, or missing indexes
+- deadlocks occur when sessions wait on each other in a cycle
+- identifying blockers starts with V$SESSION and SQL investigation